Very High-Order A-stable Stiffly Accurate Diagonally Implicit Runge-Kutta Methods with Error Estimators: Stability and Order Conditions

 \subsection{Order Conditions}

 The order conditions for an RK method are a set of algebraic relations among its coefficients constituting the necessary and sufficient conditions for an RK method to yield a given order of convergence.
 As the order of an RK method increases, the number of order conditions increases rapidly.
-Despite the known algebraic structure of the RK order conditions (\cite{butcher1972algebraic}, \cite{hairer1974butcher}), and the existence of many simplifying assumptions for these order conditions, the analytic design of high-order RK schemes is extremely challenging.
-Imposition of A- or L-stability renders it even more difficult.
+Despite the known algebraic structure of the RK order conditions \cite{butcher1972algebraic,hairer1974butcher}, and the existence of many simplifying assumptions for these order conditions, the analytic design of high-order RK schemes is still extremely challenging.
+Imposing A- or L-stability renders it even more difficult.

-An RK method with coefficients $(\AAA,\bb)$ is of order $p$ if and only if \cite{hairer1993solving,butcher2016numerical}
+An RK method with coefficients $(\AAA,\bb)$ is of order $p$ if and only if \cite[Sec.
+II.2]{hairer1993solving}

-where $T_q$ is the set of all rooted trees of order $q$, $\sigma(t)$ is the symmetry of the tree $t$, $\gamma(t)$ is the density of the tree $t$, $b_i$ are the advancing stage weights of the RK scheme $\eqref{RK2}$, and $\Phi_{i,j}^{(q)}$ are certain nonlinear products of the RK coefficients $(\AAA,\bb)$.
-The expression $\eqref{OCs}$ represents the coefficients of the truncation error Taylor's expansion associated with a rooted tree of order $q$.
+where $T_q$ is the set of all rooted trees of order $q$, $b_j$ are the RK advancing weights in $\eqref{RK2}$, $\gamma(t)$ is the density of the tree $t$, and $\Phi_{i,j}^{(q)}$ are certain nonlinear products of the RK coefficients $a_{i,j}$.
 For a given order $q$, the number of the required conditions is precisely the cardinality of $T_q$, denoted by $|T_q|$.
 Hence, the total number of order conditions for a $p$th order RK scheme is the cumulative sum of the cardinality of each tree of order $1,\dots,p$.
-In \eqref{OCs}, $i$ is a summation index and $j$ is an index for of the conditions required by a $q$th order RK method, that is $j = 1,\dots,|T_q|$.
-In Table~\ref{tab:OCTable} we recall the cardinality and the total number of required order conditions for an RK method to be of order $p$.
-The maximal degree of the polynomial expressions appearing in the order conditions is also equal to the order.
+In Table~\ref{tab:OCTable} we recall the cardinality of the rooted trees and the total number of required order conditions for an RK method to be of order $p$.
+Notice that the maximal degree of the polynomial expressions appearing in the order conditions is also equal to the order.